 2. How far in advance do I need to book my flight?

-We can be ready for any flight from the desert in as little as two hours.
+We can be ready for any flight in as little as two hours.
 We are accustomed to responding to emergencies and have at times been ready even sooner than this.
 However, we recommend you make your reservation as soon as you know your travel plans.

 3. How do I make a reservation?

 Reservations can be made by phone (800) 381- JETS or (760) 399-1000, on our website at www.desertjet.com, via email at firstname.lastname@example.org, and even on our Facebook page at www.Facebook.com/desertjetprivatejetcharters.

 We operate 24 hours a day, 7 days a week, 365 days a year.
 Our 24 hour service line is (800) 381-JETS or (760) 399-1000.

 5. What happens on the day of my flight?

 If you choose, Desert Jet will arrange for a car and driver to bring you and your luggage to the airport.
 If you prefer to drive yourself, you’ll drive right onto the airport ramp where your aircraft and pilots will be waiting.
 Your luggage will be loaded onto the aircraft for you and your car will be kept in covered parking awaiting your return.
 We’ll even have your car detailed for you if you’d like, or take your car to your dealer for service.
 Once you board the aircraft we’ll be airborne to your destination within minutes.